glf30/1c-conditional-rendering/exercise/README.md

 ## Import Bootstrap

 5. Then in VS Code, open the **/src/main.jsx** file and import the Bootstrap CSS by typing the following line `import 'bootstrap/dist/css/bootstrap.css';`, placing it just after the import for ReactDOM and just before our import for **index.css**.
 This way we can override the Bootstrap styles with our own inside **index.css** if we wish to.

-## Start Node Test Server

-6. In Terminal, type `npm run dev` to start a node server.
-This should give you a message that the Local is **localhost:5173**.
-This is a clickable link to open it in your default browser, but you can go to the URL manually if you prefer.

 ## Creating the App Component